-Many countries like Australia, UK, USA and Canada etc. are not signatories to the 1968 Convention but abide by the 1949 Geneva Convention.
+Many countries like Australia, UK, the USA, and Canada, etc. are not signatories to the 1968 Convention but abide by the 1949 Geneva Convention.
 Therefore, citizens of those countries are NOT able to drive in Vietnam with their IDPs.

-Below is a copy of 1949 Convention IDP which is not accepted in Vietnam!
+Below is a copy of the 1949 Convention IDP which is not accepted in Vietnam!

 It’s more to do with insurance policies when you ride in Vietnam.
 For more details please follow this link.

 Below we will go over the details to help you understand the whole process and how to have a local Vietnam motorbike driving license.
 We have one office in Hanoi only so the details are good for Hanoi, not other provinces or cities.